hrolfrc/bib-ami/ROADMAP.md

 # bib-ami: Future Development Plan

+With the core architecture implemented and tested, the project is on a solid foundation.
 This document outlines the remaining features required to complete the current vision, as well as potential enhancements for future versions.

 ---

-## Priority 1: Completing the Current Vision
+## Foundational Priority: Code Quality & Robustness

-This is the one remaining feature required to fully realize the "enriched" and "auditable" goals we set out in the project's philosophy.
+This is an ongoing priority that should be addressed alongside all new feature development to ensure the long-term health and stability of the project.

-### Implement Full Metadata Refreshing

-* **Goal:** To ensure that every "golden record" is not just verified but also enriched with the most accurate and complete metadata available.
+### Increase Test Coverage to >90%

+* **Goal:** To move from the current coverage level to 85--95%, ensuring all critical application logic is verified by automated tests.
-* **Implementation Steps:**
+* **Strategy:**
-    1.  **Enhance `CrossRefClient`:** Add a new method, `get_metadata_by_doi(doi)`, that takes a verified DOI and fetches the full bibliographic record from the CrossRef API.
-    2.  **Create `MetadataRefresher` Class:** Create a new component whose single responsibility is to refresh entries.
-Its main method would take a record with a `verified_doi`.
-    3.  **Update Core Fields:** The refresher will use the data from the API to overwrite the entry's core descriptive fields (`title`, `author`, `year`, `journal`, etc.), ensuring they are canonical.
-    4.  **Update Audit Trail:** The refresher must log its actions to the entry's `audit_info` dictionary (e.g., `"Refreshed metadata from CrossRef."`).
-    5.  **Integrate into `BibTexManager`:** Add this as a new step in the main workflow, occurring right after validation and before reconciliation.
+    1.  **Target Untested Logic:** Use the Codecov report to identify modules and functions with low coverage.
+    2.  **Write "Unhappy Path" Tests:** Add specific unit tests for error conditions, such as file I/O errors in the `Ingestor`, API failures in the `Validator`, and malformed entries in the `Reconciler`.
+    3.  **Ensure Full Branch Coverage:** Add tests to verify that all `if/else` conditions in the `Triage` and `Reconciler` classes are executed.
+    4.  **Maintain Coverage:** Configure CI (e.g., with Codecov's settings) to fail a pull request if it decreases the overall test coverage.

 ---

-## Priority 2: High-Value Future Enhancements
+## Priority 1: High-Value Future Enhancements

 These features would provide the most significant improvements in coverage and usability for a future `v1.0` release.